RocketDerp/April14_2025/Important/Understanding/Long_term_reaction_to_January_6_2021.md

 Like all my writing, this needs massive rewriting.

 USA population needs to stop being self-centered and spread education.
 Wiki values.
 Not MAGA Russian IRA values.

+We ignored MLK Jr. February 28, 1954.
+Hate has got to go.
+We reached a technological realization of world war, and we all need to sober up from tech addiction and face the egoism and hate problems.

+&nbsp;

+## January 6, 2021

+Cambridge Analytica, marketing / advertising / media addiction / selling / the thrill of "grand opening" selling, we are pushing ourselvs into badness.
+We are burning out goodness.
+Burnout abounds.

+USA needs to face up to age 250 problems.
+MLK Jr February 28, 1954 left behind.

+Yes, I'm beyond sick of writing this and seeing these anti-goodness paths and patterns.
+If we don't wake up to Finengans Wake year 1924 patterns of media ecology, we are going to drive ourselves into far warse than Sawt Valley Pakistan imported Quran interpreetation issues.